hboyhan/hboyhan/README.md

 ## 💼 Professional Experience
 - **Tester**, Scenegraph Studios
-  - Reviewing the website for mistakes and testing some basic overloads to test server resilience.
+  - Reviewing the website for mistakes and performing basic stress testing to check server resilience.

-## 📂 Featured Projects
-### Sudoku Generation Game
-Developed a Sudoku game which automatically generates a new sudoku puzzle which confirms if you have solved it.

 ## 🛠️ Skills